 The simplest scenarios for expanding a business with multiple entities may bring transfer pricing problems to a Tax Director.
 Although the transfer of tangible property is the most obvious, transfers of intangible property, loans in the form of extended payment terms, and the provision of services may also cause problems.
 Fortunately, several planning tools, such as documentation and A.P.A.s, can prevent unexpected surprises while avoiding adjustments and penalties.1

-To learn more about transfer pricing and how it affects your business, please reach out to a member of Withum’s International Services Team at email@example.com.
+To learn more about transfer pricing and how it affects your business, please reach out to a member of Withum’s International Services Team by filling out the form below.